Kaz-TDS/Solid_Workshop/README.md

 ## Objective 5

-Refactor analytics for enemy spawning so that a bosses count as Enemies for the purpose of the NEW_ENEMY_ENCOUNTERED event.
+Refactor analytics for enemy spawning so that a bosses count as Enemies but only for the purpose of the NEW_ENEMY_ENCOUNTERED event.
 So if an Orc boss is spawned and no Orc enemy was spawned before the NEW_ENEMY_ENCOUNTERED should also be logged.

 ## Objective 6